futoin/core-cpp-api/README.md

 * [**FTN12: AsyncSteps**](https://futoin.org/docs/asyncsteps/)
     - See `futoin::IAsyncSteps` interface and helpers.
     - Alternative to coroutines.
+    - `FutoInAsyncSteps` and `FutoInAsyncStepsAPI` is binary C/Assembly-level AsyncSteps interface for true cross-technology support.
+    - `FutoInSync` and `FutoInSyncAPI` is counterpart for AsyncSteps sync objects.
 * [**FTN15: Native Event API**](https://specs.futoin.org/final/preview/ftn15_native_event.html)
     - See `futoin::IEventEmitter` interface and helpers.
     - Type-erased alternative to signal and slot systems.